 9. The Mirror

 When two people are lying, facing each other but not touching, this position is sometimes called The Mirror.
 There is no physical connection, but the closeness says it all.
 Couples usually show confidence in the relationship, in that they don’t have to be touching.

 This position can mean any number of things.
 One partner takes over the bed with a dominating sleep posture.
 The other remains on the side of the mattress.
 The partner is being selfish?
 Or, it could mean the other is merely adjustable and accommodating.

 How do you sleep?

 You will probably find that you and your partner identify with several sleeping positions.
 That’s normal!
-Relationships can go through many phases and it’s important to remember that our sleeping positions can be reflective of our mood that night.
-For example, you could find that you are sleeping in “The Cliffhanger” position once every now and again if feeling stressed or if you have an argument, so don’t get too concerned if this happens.
+Relationships can go through many phases and it is important to remember that our sleeping positions can be reflective of our mood that night.
+For example, you could find that you are sleeping in “The Cliffhanger” position once every now and again if feeling stressed or if you have had an argument.
+Don’t be too concerned if this happens.

 Every relationship is different, and so is the way you sleep.
 There really is no wrong way, so long as you find the arrangement that is comfortable, and provides quality sleep.